 “I feel low but that dress can make me feel better.
 Let me grab it”

 If you have ever found yourself doing it then, welcome to the club!!!

 When I am in a low life state or feeling of distress makes me restless, I treat myself with different things that help to bring happiness back in my life.
-And without a doubt, shopping does add to my list of “Treat Yourself”.
+And without a doubt, shopping or retail therapy does add to my list of “Treat Yourself”.
 Apart from being a personal mood-uplifter shopping can indeed be therapeutic for all of us.